The Story I Needed When My World Fell Apart

 I needed someone I could talk to about what was happening to me, and needed to know what to DO with the diagnosis.
 What is the treatment for a shattered, fragmented, and dissociated identity?!

 It took decades to get the answers I needed, and that is the reason I am here to update my blog today.
+DID recovery information was very clinical in nature in the mid 90's, so my need to talk to someone with lived experience went unmet for many years.

-GodsGraceNotes.com has been through many revisions as my changing identity has been, and has often been dormant and inaccessible for years at a time.
+GodsGraceNotes.com has been through as many revisions as my changing identity has been, and has often been dormant and inaccessible for years at a time.
 The angst of that reality is heavy, but my recovery is no longer in a dormant state, and I am very happy to begin sharing the thoughts I so desperately needed in the early days of my integration process.

 Unstoppable" is a movie that is a visual representation of how I felt in the early days of becoming aware of my fragmented "selves."
 The story is about a runaway freight train and the critical need to gain control of the massive train that had become a danger to everyone in it's path.